jmoya34/ROS2-Basic-Necessities/README.md

 <br>

 # Developing ROS2 skills in python
-All nodes consist of the same format for publisher, subscribers, and publiser subscribers in combination.
+All nodes consist of the same format for publisher, subscribers, and publisher subscribers in combination.
 Look into [script_examples folder](/script_examples) for references.

 <br>
 As Discussed earlier publishers share data with other nodes and along with subscribers, and are essential to understand.